- Dec. Max.: from Terme dei Cisiarii to Terme di Nettuno

 What grabs the attention in these mosaics is that they are more decorative than naturalistic.
 Those who made them disregarded classic artistic canons and profited from the fact that sea-monsters could be depicted with as many circumvolutions as were necessary to cover a wide space in a decorative manner.

 Terme di Nettuno: Hall of Amphitrite, Neptune's wife, floor mosaic

 Neptune and Amphitrite as well as Oceanus and Thetys with their court of sea-monsters are perhaps the most common subject of Roman mosaics.
-You may wish to see some other examples of floor mosaics portraying them (they all open in other windows): Neptune riding his chariot at the Museum of Bardo in Tunis; Amphitrite at Bulla Regia, a Roman town in Tunisia; Oceanus and Thetys in a mosaic from Zeugma in eastern Turkey.
+You may wish to see some other examples of floor mosaics portraying them: Neptune riding his chariot at the museums of Bardo in Tunis and at that of Sousse; Amphitrite at Bulla Regia, a Roman town in Tunisia; Oceanus and Thetys in a mosaic from Zeugma in eastern Turkey.

 The Romans had an elaborate system for managing their towns: they had laws which are regarded as